microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-08.md

 This is the only section you need to include.

-Follow the steps inside the basics of Azure Insights integration, more information in [Doc App insights Get Started](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview#get-started )
+Follow the steps inside the basics of Azure Insights integration.
+See [Doc App insights Get Started](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview#get-started) for more information